CatSalvargh/CatSalvargh/README.md

 ## Hi there 👋
 Cath Salvargh here!

-JS nerd.
-I possess a blend of Tech and soft skills, thanks to my 8 years of work experience in Institutional Client Service.
+Thanks to my 8 years of work experience in Institutional Client Service, I am that kind of rare devs with client facing skills that gets alone with any social, client interactions.

 Beyond work and studies, here is the coolest, most important project I've ever worked on (still giving it a go):

 ![githubReadMEimage2](https://github.com/user-attachments/assets/f114f2ea-c370-4753-afa2-7489d1c2a6f2)